ekline-io/ekline-kubernetes-website/content/en/docs/reference/kubernetes-api/config-and-storage-resources/persistent-volume-v1.md

 - **fc** (FCVolumeSource)

-  fc represents a Fibre Channel resource that is attached to a kubelet's host machine and then exposed to the pod.
+  fc represents a Fiber Channel resource that is attached to a kubelet's host machine and then exposed to the pod.

   <a name="FCVolumeSource"></a>
-  *Represents a Fibre Channel volume.
-Fibre Channel volumes can only be mounted as read/write once.
-Fibre Channel volumes support ownership management and SELinux relabeling.*
+  *Represents a Fiber Channel volume.
+Fiber Channel volumes can only be mounted as read/write once.
+Fiber Channel volumes support ownership management and SELinux relabeling.*

   - **fc.fsType** (string)